jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Classic story](/img\diagrams\romeo-juliet.jpg)
 _Good stories will always be told._

-**Selfish stories**: are not about any specific problem.
+**Art stories**: are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
-They think they already have all the answers, and the big-picture is doing what they want.
-The art story is about not overcoming obstacles of being lonely, or hating one's job.
-The main character is thus selfish and self-important; a con-artist.
+They think they already have all the answers and the big-picture is doing what they want.
+The main character is selfish and self-important; a con-artist.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.

 The result is stories with no storyline and no antagonist.
-Instead, selfish stories showcase the main characters' idiosyncratic behavior.
-Selfish stories are surprising to the point of being weird, with a conclusion that doesn't improve reality because the main character didn't even try to.
+Instead, art stories showcase the main characters' idiosyncratic behavior.
+Art stories are surprising to the point of being weird, with a conclusion that doesn't improve reality because the main character didn't even try to.

-Without a hero fighting to overcome a problem, art films need to get weirder and more self-obessesd to maintain interest.
+Without a hero fighting to overcome a problem, art stories need to get weirder and more self-obessesd to maintain interest.
 To insulate themselves from criticism, art filmmakers usually give themselves awards, grandeur, and titles.
 They dream of being like their main characters—on stages talking about themselves in a bout of self-gratification.
-Film festivals like Cannes, Sundance, Toronto mainly show art films.
+Film festivals like Cannes, Sundance, Toronto mainly show selfish films.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Ricky Gervais is yelling at a heirarchy, who are so distanced from the frontline, they've lost touch.
-They virtue signal, as Christian nobility once did, to justify their unjustifiable wealth and prestige.
+_Ricky Gervais is yelling at a (entertainment) heirarchy so distanced from the frontline, they've completely lost touch with regular people.
+They virtue signal, as Christian nobility once did, to justify their huge wealth and prestige.
 There are alot of parrells between Hollywood elite and late European royals._

 **Spectacle movies**:- is about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.